yehchanyoo/yehchanyoo/README.md

 ## Hi there 👋

+My name is Yehchan, and I am currently a M.S.
+Statistics student at University of Washington, projected to graduate at the end of March 2026!

+Feel free to visit my portfolio website (https://yehchanyoo.github.io) or wander around my Github profile for my past work!

 <!--
 **yehchanyoo/yehchanyoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.